-New prenatal genetic test is much more powerful at detecting fetal abnormalitiesFebruary 9th, 2012 in Genetics /
+New prenatal genetic test is much more powerful at detecting fetal abnormalitiesFebruary 9, 2012 in Medicine & Health / Genetics

 A nationwide, federally funded study has found that testing a developing fetus' DNA through chromosomal microarray (CMA) provides more information about potential disorders than does the standard method of prenatal testing, which is to visually examine the chromosomes (karyotyping).
 The results of the 4,000-plus-participant clinical study are being presented at the 32nd annual meeting of the Society for Maternal-Fetal Medicine in Dallas on Feb.
 9, 2012.
 The study was recently published in the American Journal of Obstetrics & Gynecology.